sangwlee/GimmeABrick/docs/README.md

-## JS Project Proposal: BreakBrick
+## JS Project Proposal: GimmeABrick

 ### Background

-BreakBrick is a clone of popular mobile game, Swipe Brick Breaker.
+GimmeABrick is inspired by a well-known classical game, Brick Breaker.
 Basic rules:

 1) Basic Principle: Ball is moved when the user initiates it, when it hits a brick a number of times, brick breaks.
 2) Level increases every round, with level, the number of balls increase as well as the number of times you need to hit the bicks.